harrisonedw/ReactNative_TicTacToe_Harrison/README.md

 - Allow the user to start a new game

-- Game logic can accodate any board size (ie. 3 x 3, 5 x 5)
+- Game logic can accomodate any board size (ie. 3 x 3, 5 x 5)

 - Game checks for winner from location of last move